espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 API
 ***

-In this section, you will include all the documentation about drivers, libraries and any other related to the core.
+In this section, you will include all the documentation about drivers, libraries, and any other related to the core.

+In this section we do not add general information.
+For more general information, we have sections for other related parts, like the FAQ, library builder, troubleshooting, etc.

 Boards
 ******